 It commonly affects a single joint or a small number of joints, such as the big toe and hands.
 It usually affects the extremities.
 One theory is that uric acid crystals form in cooler joints, away from the main warmth of the body.

 Some of the more common types of arthritis are discussed below.

 Arthritis in childhood can cause permanent damage to joints, and there is no cure.
 However, remission is possible, during which time the disease remains inactive.

 It may be due to immune system problems.

-It can develop when bacteria or other disease-causing micro-organisms spread through the blood to a joint, or when the joint is directly infected with a microorganism through injury or surgery.
+It may develop when bacteria or other disease-causing microorganisms spread through the blood to a joint, or when the joint is directly infected with a microorganism through injury or surgery.

 Bacteria such as Staphylococcus, Streptococcus, or Neisseria gonorrhoeae cause most cases of acute septic arthritis.
 Organisms such as Mycobacterium tuberculosis and Candida albicans cause chronic septic arthritis.
 This is less common than acute septic arthritis.

 The following conditions increase the risk of developing septic arthritis:

 - existing joint disease or damage